environmental-forecasting/environmental-stac-orchestrator/README.md

 ### 5. Install and Run netCDF -> CoG Preprocessor

+> [!TIP]
+> Follow the README in [environmental-stac-generator](https://github.com/environmental-forecasting/environmental-stac-generator/) for more detail regarding this step.

 > [!NOTE]
 > This step will run without any of the Docker services running.